janymuong/alx-system_engineering-devops/0x19-postmortem/postmortem.md

 ## Issue Summary:

 - Time:
-> From **Jun 26, 2023 6:00 AM**  to **Jun 28, 2023 6:00 AM (UTC-4)**, students were greeted with `Empty reply from server` instead of the promised `Hello Holberton`by practice Docker containers.
+> From **Jun 27, 2023 6:00 AM** to **Jun 28, 2023 6:00 AM (UTC-4)**, students were greeted with `'Empty reply from server'` instead of the promised `'Hello Holberton'`by practice Docker containers.
 The impact was - most users encountered the dreaded 500 errors, with the peak disruption reaching 100% confusion as students could not practice what they know, I mean coming from a place of having learned new information.
 The elusive "Hello Holberton" went into hiding, yeah?

 - **Root Cause:**
 At first, the team(me) thought it was an invalid configuration of the HTTP server.
 Ah, the obvious 'go to' heart of all mystery.